HeringtonPress/OLC/Chapter01.md

 - Choose or roll for your Kin.
 Your Kin will grant you a bonus, a drawback, and one stat you can reroll.
 - Roll your Stats.
 4d4 in order.
 You may reroll the Stat given by your Race and pick the higher result.
 - Choose or roll for your Class.
 Gain the first template (A) and any other items and bonuses.
 - Gain 1d10cp.
-If the entire group is level 1, all PCs also gain a blanket (1 slot) and 3 rations (1 slot).
+All PCs also start with a blanket (1 slot), 4 rations (1 slot), and 4 torches (1 slot).

 ## Leveling up